syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/licensing/licensing-errors.md

 The following error message will be shown if a Syncfusion<sup style="font-size:70%">&reg;</sup> license key has not been registered in your application.

-**Error message:** <br /> This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; Include a valid license to permanently remove this license validation message.
+**Error message:** <br /> This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Include a valid license to permanently remove this license validation message.
 You can also obtain a free 30 day evaluation license to temporarily remove this message during the evaluation period.
 Refer to this [help topic](https://ej2.syncfusion.com/aspnetcore/documentation/licensing/licensing-errors/#license-key-not-registered) for more information.

 ![License key not registered](images/licensing-error-1.png)